[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 standalone python script. does not use any virtual joystick device drivers.

-uses X, Y and THROTTLE (bound to mouse wheel) axis.
+uses X, Y & THROTTLE (bound to mouse wheel) axes.

-NOTE: OUTDATED METHOD (not really “outdated” per se, it is so that YOU dont go through literal hell by manually assigning axis remap, when there is already a working out-of-the-box solution above). in this guide, we are manually binding / remapping mouse input in the “virtual controller” feeder to joystick input of a virtual generic joystick (vJoy). so, if you are going for the vJoy way (slow) - continue with this guide, otherwise, scroll back up to “HONORABLE MENTION” section (NEW METHOD, fast). cluttered mess without formatting below. wItHoUt fUrThEr aDo, LeTs jUmP rIgHt InTo iT :crazy_face: :crazy_face:
+NOTE: OUTDATED METHOD (as in, slower than the alternatives above!). in this guide, we are manually binding / remapping mouse input in the “virtual controller” feeder to joystick input of a virtual generic joystick (vJoy). so, if you are going for the virtual controller way - continue with this guide, otherwise, scroll back up to “HONORABLE MENTION” section (NEW METHOD, fast). cluttered mess without formatting below. wItHoUt fUrThEr aDo, LeTs jUmP rIgHt InTo iT :crazy_face: :crazy_face:

 1. install vJoy